PaklongC/Fitnesswheelchair/README.md

 <br><br>

 <b>WHY</b><br>
-Create a wheelchair that functions as a fitness tracker for the disabled by measuring their development and performances.
-The prototype serves to test the feasibility of one of the core features of the concept.
+<p>Create a wheelchair that functions as a fitness tracker for the disabled by measuring their
+development and performances.
+The prototype serves to test the feasibility of one of the core features of the concept.</p>

 <h8><b>HOW</b></h8><br>
 <ol>